mulesoft-labs/data-weave-rfc/0000-template.md

 [unresolved-questions]: #unresolved-questions

 * What parts of the design do you expect to resolve through the RFC process before this feature gets implemented?
-* What related issues do you consider out of scope for this RFB that could be address in the future?
+* What related issues do you consider out of scope for this RFC that could be address in the future?
 * Have you considered how the feature will work outside of the scope of MuleSoft applications?